-I was a Senior Research Scientist at Disney Research, Pittsburgh and an Adjunct Associate Professor at the Robotics Institute, Carnegie Mellon University from October 2008 to December 2017.
+Prior to joining Path, I held research scientist positions at Bosch Research North America, Honda Research Institute USA, and Disney Research, Pittsburgh.
 I received my B.S., M.S., and Ph.D. degrees in Mechanical Engineering in 1997, 1999, and 2002 respectively from the University of Tokyo, Japan.
-Prior to joining Disney, I was an Associate Professor at the University of Tokyo (April 2003 to September 2008) and a postdoctoral fellow at Carnegie Mellon University (April 2002 to March 2003).
+After receiving my PhD, I worked in academia for several years as an Associate Professor at the University of Tokyo and a postdoctoral fellow at Carnegie Mellon University.
 I received King-Sun Fu Best Transactions Paper Award and Early Academic Career Award from IEEE Robotics and Automation Society, and Young Scientist Award from Ministry of Education, Japan.
-Please see the robotics page and my LinkedIn profile for more information on my work.
+Please see my Google Scholar page and LinkedIn profile for more information on my work.

 Outside of robotics, I enjoy traveling around the world and conducting an orchestra.